shohei-kojima/integrated_HHV6_recon/README.md

 - 3rd column: attribution of fasta header

 ### 'hhv6a_reconstructed.fa', 'hhv6b_reconstructed.fa'
 **This is one of the main result files for most users.** This file contains HHV-6 sequence reconstructed with called variants.
 This tool outputs this file only when your sample contained either HHV-6A or HHV-6B.
-Genomic regions where do not have any reads (= 0 reads mapped) are masked by a character 'N.' DR regions in this sequence is NOT accurate.
-For analysis on DR (for example, phylogenetic analysis), please use another file 'hhv6[a or b]_DR_reconstructed.fa'.
+Genomic regions where do not have any reads (= 0 reads mapped) are masked by a character 'N.' Please note that the reconstrucction of DR regions in this sequence is expected to be less accurate than the dedicated DR reconstruction.
+For analysis of DR sequences (for example, phylogenetic analysis), please use another file 'hhv6[a or b]_DR_reconstructed.fa'.

 ### 'hhv6a_DR_reconstructed.fa'
-**This is one of the main result files for most users.** This file contains HHV-6 DR sequence reconstructed with called variants.
+**This is one of the main result files for most users.** This file contains HHV-6 DR sequences reconstructed with called variants.
 This tool outputs this file only when your sample contained either HHV-6A or HHV-6B.
 Genomic regions where do not have any reads (= 0 reads mapped) are masked by a character 'N.'

 ### 'high_coverage_viruses.pdf'
 This is one of the main result files for most users who are using this tool to screen for additional potential integrated viruses.
 If there are one or more viruses in your sample, this tool outputs read coverage of those viruses for visual inspection.